Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Green and attractive, the beaches in Ithaca often showcase fantastic turquoise waters, unique surrounding landscapes, and a calm atmosphere.

-It is not hard to find secluded bays and coves on the island and several more popular beaches with organized facilities, including those amenities you need for a good, relaxing holiday, such as hotels, resorts, cafes, bars, and Greek restaurants.
-Here, we bring you the best beaches that you should not miss in Ithaka.
+It is not hard to find secluded bays and coves on the island and several more popular beaches with organized facilities, including the amenities you need for a relaxing holiday, such as hotels, resorts, cafes, bars, and Greek restaurants.
+Here, we bring you the best beaches you should not miss in Ithaka.

-Agios Ioannis Beach: This fantastic family-friendly shore in Ithaka features golden sand and emerald seas.
-It is quite family-friendly, and it is about 9 km from the center of Vathy.
+• Agios Ioannis Beach: this fantastic family-friendly shore in Ithaka features golden sand and emerald seas.
+It is pretty family-friendly, and it is about 9 km from the center of Vathy

-Pisaetos Beach: A name that it’s important to keep in mind if you’re visiting from Kefalonia since the beach hosts a small port receiving boats and visitors coming from this nearby Ionian Island.
-The beach is less than 10 km from the center of Vathi, and it is quite popular even when the organization is virtually non-existent.
+• Pisaetos Beach: a name that is important to remember if you’re visiting from Kefalonia since the beach hosts a small port receiving boats and visitors coming from this nearby Ionian Island.
+The beach is less than 10 km from the center of Vathi, and it is quite popular even when the organization is virtually non-existent

-Dexa Beach: This small sandy beach is probably the most convenient beach to visit since it is only 2 km from Vathi.
-The shore has some organization, but being so close to the capital, you feel that tavernas and cafés are not needed in the area.
+• Dexa Beach: this small sandy beach is probably the most convenient beach to visit since it is only 2 km from Vathi.
+The shore has some organization, but being so close to the capital, you feel that the area does not need tavernas and cafés

 Kythira Island